CV

 2003-2004, Correspondence course supervisor, Oklahoma State University

-Reviewer for University of Nebraska Press (pre-employment), Texas Tech University Press, University of North Carolina Press, Reviews in American History, Perspectives in Vernacular Architecture, New Mexico Historical Review, Western Historical Quarterly, Pacific Historical Review, Winterthur Portfolio, Journal of the Gilded Age and Progressive Era, Journal of San Diego History, Journal of American History, and International History Review.
+Reviewer for University of Nebraska Press (pre-employment), Washington State University Press, Texas Tech University Press, University of North Carolina Press, Reviews in American History, Perspectives in Vernacular Architecture, New Mexico Historical Review, Western Historical Quarterly, Pacific Historical Review, Winterthur Portfolio, Journal of the Gilded Age and Progressive Era, Journal of San Diego History, Journal of American History, and International History Review.

 UNIVERSITY EMPLOYMENT